loganSQL/CompBasic/01_install_wls_to_get_start_linux.md2.md

 * using Microsoft Store to install a Linux Distro (Ubuntu 18.04)

 ## 5. Run the installer
-* first time install, if you manually download and unzip to directory
+* first time install only, if you manually download and unzip to directory
 ```
 ubuntu.exe
 ```

-## 6. subsequently by start bash
+## 6. Subsequently just start bash
 ```
 bash
 ```

 ## 7. Create a UNIX user
-* testuser
+* create a user only during first time testuser
-* if forget password, go back to Windows C:
+* if forget password later, go back to Windows C and set to root
 ```
 ubuntu config --default-user root
 ```
-* reset back the user
+* reset back the test user
 ```
 ubuntu config --default-user testuser
 ```